abbi4code/multisig-wallet/readme.md

 Building this script taught me a lot:
 - I learned how to sign a 2-of-2 multisig transaction using PSBTs, which was tricky but rewarding.
+- I faced a signing issue where `bip32` returned signatures as Uint8Array, but `bitcoinjs-lib` expected Buffer.
 - Using `importaddress` to track the multisig wallet in Bitcoin Core was a new concept for me.
-- Setting up Docker Compose to run Bitcoin Core made the setup process much smoother—I hope it helps you too!
+- Setting up Docker Compose to run Bitcoin Core made the setup process much smoother I hope it helps you too!

 ## Next Steps